Republicanism in New Zealand: Realm of New Zealand

 The Realm of New Zealand consists of New Zealand proper and two states in free association, Niue and the Cook Islands.
 Should New Zealand become a republic, the Realm of New Zealand would continue to exist without New Zealand, the Ross Dependency and Tokelau.
 This would not be a legal hurdle to a New Zealand republic, and both the Cook Islands and Niue would retain their status as associated states with New Zealand, as New Zealand shares its head of state with the Cook Islands and Niue in the same way the United Kingdom shares its head of state with the other Commonwealth realms.

 Commonwealth membership

-If New Zealand became a republic its membership of the Commonwealth of Nations would be unaffected.
-Since the creation of the modern Commonwealth in 1949, republics are able to be members of the Commonwealth, recognising the King as Head of the Commonwealth.
 Following the Commonwealth Heads of Government Meeting 2007, the Kampala Communiqué stated "Heads of Government also agreed that, where an existing member changes its formal constitutional status, it should not have to reapply for Commonwealth membership provided that it continues to meet all the criteria for membership."